Engin-Boot/pong-stage-anudeepthika/Stage0/sequence-start.md

 -describe-how-your-modules-interact-to-start

-GameMenu has PLAY and EXIT options.
+Game menu has PLAY and EXIT options.

 When user selects PLAY option, game engine is triggered.

-Game engine creates the instances of ball, paddle1, paddle2 Scorekeeper1, scorekeeper2 and boundaries.
+Game engine creates the instances of ball, paddle-one, paddle-two Scorekeeper-one, scorekeeper-two and boundaries.

-Ball and paddles are set to an initial position using SetBallPosition() and SetPaddleposition().
+Ball and paddles are set to an initial position using Set-Ball-Position and Set-Paddle-Position.

-Initial velocity of velocity of the ball is updated to zero using SetBallVelocity().
+Initial velocity of velocity of the ball is updated to zero using Set-Ball-Velocity.

 Five second timer is displayed before the game starts.

-PongGame module is created which performs lot of jobs.
+Pong game module is created which performs lot of jobs.

 ## Movement Initiation